robinmamie/intro_computer_graphics/project/report/report.md

 ## What is our Project About

+The main goal to our project was to upgrade the already existing assignment 9 with various features, the main one being the screen-space reflections, followed by the waving water.
+The sky and clouds, with their reflection was our last objective.
+We managed to complete all of our goals.
+In addition, a few improvements have been made here and there for nicer results.

 ## Technical Approach

 The project is built and run using the usual way of this semester, by creating a build folder, and executing inside: